The Bachelor Finale Part 2 Recap: That Actually Was the Most Dramatic Finale Ever | TV Guide

 Hannah Ann told Peter that words are powerful, and that he either doesn't mean what he says or doesn't understand the weight of his words.
 "So which is it?" she said, to applause.
 She said that he said that he wished they had met outside of reality TV, which she said was ridiculous.
 He said he wanted someone to give him 100 percent all-in love, and she gave it to him, but he couldn't give it to her.
 She said she didn't know what she was agreeing to when she accepted her proposal, and that he should have told her the full extent of his feelings for Madi.
 He said he knew he would have gotten over it a few months down the line, and he didn't want to lose Hannah Ann, even though he wasn't ready for engagement then.
 It was a flimsy justification, and Hannah Ann smacked it down.
 She said he should have been honest with her about everything he was feeling.
 He couldn't argue with that, and said she was right.

 Chris Harrison gave her the final word, and she took that as an opportunity to reveal that Peter had reached out to Hannah Brown to get closure on their relationship, so there were really three women in their engagement.
-Peter had no idea what he was doing the whole time, man.
-"If you want to be involved with a woman, you need to become a real man," she said.
+Peter had no idea what he was doing the whole season, dude.
+"If you want to be involved with a woman, you need to become a real man," Hannah Ann said.

 Bachelor Nation will not be flying with Pilot Pete again#TheBachelor pic.twitter.com/g0TB99Pajr— SweeeeeetCaroline (@apollosmith5) March 11, 2020

 They came back from commercial break, and Peter had been crying.
 He said he would forever be sorry for what he'd done to Hannah Ann.
-He means it, but the damage is done.
+He meant it, but the damage is done.

 Chris Harrison then threw to himself visiting Madison in Auburn to see what's been going on with her since she left Australia, which Peter didn't know about.
 She said she regretted what she did, and would do things differently if she could.
 Chris Harrison told her that Peter got engaged, but it didn't work out, and Peter was once again single.
 She said she was sad and hoped he was okay, and Chris Harrison asked point-blank if she was still in love with Peter.
 She said she was confused.
 She asked what happened with Peter and Hannah Ann.
 "He ended his engagement because of his feelings for you," Chris Harrison said.
 He said Peter's dream would be to be with Madi.
 "I guess we're going to LA," she said.
 She was going to give it another shot.
 In the studio, Barb was stone-faced.
 She got a picture-in-picture through the whole thing.
 Barb Cam!